 The three women learned something incredible - that this very rare disorder that is devastating their worlds has tremendous potential to make an impact for many brain disorders.
 They learned that leading scientists are eager to study Foxg1 syndrome because Foxg1 is one of the first and most critical genes in brain development.
 It’s a transcription factor that “turns on” proteins needed for many other genes.
 Neuroscientists believe that understanding Foxg1 could lead to answers about autism, schizophrenia, Alzheimer’s, brain cancers, and more.

 Nasha started speaking to a biotech CEO about the road to clinical trials and, with her Harvard Business School degree and entrepreneurial experience guiding her, a concrete plan started to form.

-A sisterhood was born.
 Nasha, Nicole, and Christine share more than the rare experience of parenting a disabled, medically fragile child, while working their real jobs, and fighting to find a cure.
 They all three share a deep belief that they were meant to meet.
-They inspire each other with texts and emails with quotes from people like, Theodore Roosevelt about the (wo)man “who is actually in the arena, whose face is marred by dust” and Abraham Hicks “We don’t grow when things are easy, we grow when we face challenges.”

-And much more than a sisterhood, the FOXG1 Research group with the BLACKSWAN Foundation has created a global family of FOXG1 parents dedicated to finding a cure for their children and all children with FOXG1 Syndrome, and perhaps even for brain disorders at large.
+The FOXG1 Research Foundation has created a global family of Foxg1 parents dedicated to finding a cure for all children with Foxg1 syndrome, and perhaps even for brain disorders at large.
 Nothing is impossible.